 Fines and fees may be paid at the Library's Circulation Desk or by mailing a check to: Idaho State University Library, Circulation Department, 921 South 8th Ave - Stop 8089, Pocatello, Idaho 83209.

 Students, faculty and staff may also pay fines and fees at the Cashier's Office in the Administration Building.
-Debit and credit cards cannot be accepted at the Library.
+You can also pay fines and fees with our online site.

 |Lost item fee